-Richard Keegan served with 2nd Battalion Royal Ulster Rifles during World War Two.
+Richard Keegan served with 2nd Battalion Royal Ulster Rifles during the Second World War.
 He was born in Lisnaskea, Co.
 Fermanagh but spent most of his life in Lurgan, Co.
 Armagh.
 His move across Northern Ireland was due his father's posting to a new Royal Ulster Constabulary Station.

-Keegan was 16 years old when World War Two began in 1939.
-He took a “wee notion” to enlist in the British Army but his RUC Sergeant father insisted he was too young to sign up.
+Keegan was 16 years old when the Second World War began in 1939.
+He took a “wee notion” to enlist in the British Army but his father – a Sergeant in the Royal Ulster Constabulary – insisted he was too young to sign up.
 In 1941, aged 18 years old, Keegan joined the Royal Ulster Rifles.

 Preparing for D-Day